Diego-Equis-Nunes/cse15l-lab-reports/lab report 3.md

 ## grep wc

 decritpion of what it does/is.
-Source/where I found it
+To read directly about `grep -wc` you can read [Lab Report 2](https://ucsd-cse15l-w23.github.io/week/week4/) for more details.

 code block ex